metral/pulumihome/GitLab-blog-post.md

 Learn more about GitLab [here](https://about.gitlab.com/why/).

-## Creating a GitLab-backed Pulumi organization
+## Logging-in and creating a GitLab-backed Pulumi organization

 - Log into `app.pulumi.com` using the GitLab Sign-in.

+`screenshot-1`

 - Click on the organizations dropdown menu and select **Add an organization**.

-`screenshot-1`
+`screenshot-2`

 - On the next page, you may select your GitLab group, based on which a Pulumi organization will be created.
 - Once the organization is created, you can create stacks in your newly created organization, so that other members of your organization can collaborate with you.